Jaumns/Nightfall_Studios_Bot/README.md

 ---

-## Overview
+## ✨ Overview

-**Nightfall Bot (Discord)** is built to bring a touch of magic to your community.
+**Nightfall Bot (Discord)** brings a touch of magic to your community.
-It leverages **[your tech stack, e.g., Node.js & Discord.js]** to provide interactive commands, fun utilities, and automation tools.
+Built with **Node.js & Discord.js**, it provides interactive commands, fun utilities, automation tools, and real-time game updates for communities and gamers.

-Whether you’re running a gaming server, a community hub, or a role-play server, Nightfall Bot adds engagement, moderation, and mystical charm.
+Whether you’re running a gaming server, a community hub, or a role-play server, Nightfall Bot adds **engagement, moderation, mystical charm, and live gaming news**.

 ---

-## Features
+## 🛠 Features

-* **Magic-themed commands:** Unique, mystical interactions for your server.
+* **🔮 Magic-themed commands:** Unique, mystical interactions like `!arcanequote` and `!castspell`.
-* **Moderation tools:** Manage roles, welcome users, and auto-moderate easily.
+* **🛡 Moderation tools:** Kick users, manage roles, auto-moderate, and welcome new members.
-* **Fun & interactive:** Games, polls, quotes, and community engagement.
+* **🎮 Fun & interactive:** Polls, games, quotes, and role-play utilities.
+* **🎵 Music commands:** Play, skip, queue, stop, and manage music in voice channels.
+* **📊 Ranking system:** Track levels, XP, and user progression in the server.
+* **🎯 Hunt Showdown Updates:** Real-time game news, patch notes, images, and active promo codes via `!huntupdates`.
+* **🌙 Welcome & Goodbye Messages:** Personalized embeds for new members and departing users.
+* **🎛 Role Select Menu:** Let users assign themselves roles via an interactive menu on entry.
-* **Customizable:** Set your own prefix, activity status, and server settings.
+* **⚙️ Customizable:** Set prefix, activity status, welcome channels, moderation roles, and more.
-* **Extendable:** Easily add new commands or modules.
+* **🧩 Extendable:** Easily add new commands or modules.

 ---

-## Installation
+## 💻 Installation

 1. Clone the repository: